What is the DLRP and who hosts it?

 How are the tools on the DLRP licensed?

 All tools made available on the DLRP are licensed under a Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license unless otherwise specified.
 You can make use of them, including copying and preparing derivative works, whether commercial or non-commercial, so long as you attribute Youth and Media as the original source and follow the other terms of the license, like sharing any further works under the same terms.
 Furthermore, we would be delighted to learn more about how you think our tools could be adapted, remixed, and built upon, so if you have ideas or thoughts, please don’t hesitate to let us know!

 Anyone!
-There is something here for everyone, with a focus on resources for educators, librarians, school administrators, parents, and youth.
-Even if a resource is labeled for a different audience, go ahead and try it out!
+There is something here for everyone, including educators, librarians, school administrators, parents/caregivers, and youth.
+Even if a resource is labeled for a different audience, go ahead and try it out if it looks interesting to you!
 The digital world is dynamic, and these tools are designed to be as well.
-If something looks interesting, check it out!

 What tools are available?